What do we do?

 How to access Advocacy at AdvoCard

-At AdvoCard, we try to make accessing the services we provide as easy for you as possible.
+We try to make accessing our services as easy for you as possible.
 We encourage you to “self refer” or contact us yourself.
+Another person can get in touch with us on your behalf as long as you agree to them doing so.

 Getting a Volunteer Advocacy Worker

-If you are a user of mental health services, who lives in Edinburgh,
+If you’re a current or past user of mental health services, and you live in Edinburgh:

 – give us a ring on 0131 554 5307